-A couple of approaches toward having workable proof of concept models
+A couple of approaches toward having workable proof of concept models. (other than computer simulation models.)

 1. Use some off the shelf items such as piston rings, bearings, valves, cam followers and build a small laboratory model from machined parts.
 At this stage the air for the intake could be supplied by an air compressor and the “cost” in energy be calculated in.
 Initially, I'd just design a one or two cylinder model.